gilnam74/vex-sneppet/Houdini-basics.md

 This is basically pipeline for pipeline developing.
 Where you keep source code, how you modify it and track changes, how you deliver pipeline to a production for the studio and for outsoursers.

 #### Run new project.
-Create a project [folder structure](https://github.com/kiryha/AnimationDNA/wiki/02-Codex-DNA#folder-structure) and place repo content in `<rootProject>/PREP/PIPELINE` to use Mother.

-TBD: Download repository as a zip file, extract and run `setupProject.bat` to create a project folder structure and copy pipeline into a proper folder.
+Download repository as a zip file, extract to any temp location and run `setupProject.bat`.
+Select directory to hold the project, enter project name and press "CREATE PROJECT" to build a project folder structure and copy pipeline into it.

 #### Github developer notes
 Install GitHub Desktop.
 Clone this repo to a PIPELINE folder of a project used to develop the pipeline `E:\256\PROJECTS\NSI\PREP\PIPELINE`.